Google Translate Disclaimer

 Is there anything special I need to know?

 Q fever is more an occupational concern for workers who have contact with animals, animal products, or animal waste.
 Those workers with heart valve problems or suppressed immune systems are at higher risk.
+Pregnant women who become infected may be at risk of early delivery, miscarriage or stillbirth.

 Q fever is a special concern with pregnant animals, especially around the time they give birth or abort because of the disease.
-In pregnant animals, the Q fever bacteria builds up to enormous numbers in certain tissues and fluids.
+In pregnant animals, the Q fever bacteria build up to enormous numbers in certain tissues and fluids.

 Did you find what you were looking for today?